-(ii) Significant effects include termination of employment; major changes in the composition, operation or size of the employer's workforce or in the skills required; the elimination or diminution of job opportunities, promotion opportunities or job tenure; the alteration of hours of work; the need for retraining or transfer of employees to other work or locations; and the restructuring of jobs.
-Provided that where this award makes provision for alteration of any of these matters an alteration is deemed not to have significant effect.
+- 37.4 The employer must promptly consider any matters raised by the employees or their representatives about the changes in the course of the discussion under clause 37.1(b). - 37.5 In clause 37 significant effects, on employees, includes any of the following: - (a) termination of employment; or - (b) major changes in the composition, operation or size of the employer's workforce or in the skills required; or - (c) loss of, or reduction in, job or promotion opportunities; or - (d) loss of, or reduction in, job tenure; or - (e) alteration of hours of work; or - (f) the need for employees to be retrained or transferred to other work or locations; or - (g) job restructuring. - Where this award makes provision for alteration of any of the matters defined at clause 37.5, such alteration is taken not to have significant effect.